saito-coder/Japanese-candles-data/README.md

 # Japanese-candles-data
-a simple app to get the data of the stocks
+a simple app to get the data of the stocks and safe it in a ' .csv ' file